 - 1. Home - a.
 Internet is filtered - b.
 Parental controls turned on for each home device (TV, Xbox, etc.) - c.
 Laptops: have accountability software installed - 2.
 Smart Phones / Tablets if you give them to your child: - a.
 Only parents know the ID & Password for the parental controls on the device - b.
 Screen time is limited - c.
-Parents approve all apps - d.
-Monitoring and filtering software installed - e.
+At night, they're charged in parent's room or some common area - d.
+Parents approve all apps - e.
+Monitoring and filtering software installed - f.
 If you allow an internet browser: Accountability software installed